WebEngDUS/WebEngDUS/README.md

 Everything you need to know about how we run the *Web Engineering DUS Meetup*.

+## Assets (Logo, Presentation, etc.)

+All our assets can be found in the [*Assets*-Folder](./Assets).
+This includes:

+- our colour scheme
+- our logo in various formats and variants
+- the design of our beach flag
+- a Keynote template
+- a DINA4 template

+All assets were created by [Fabian Huettenhoff](https://twitter.com/zuqbu).
+A **big** Thank you for this!

 ## Where I can find you?

 The *Web Engineering Düsseldorf* is available at several places: